Recipes > Quinoa & Bean Salad

 Method

 To make the vinaigrette, whisk together the vinegar, soy sauce, lime juice and chipotle pepper puree in a large bowl.
-Whisk in the olive oil and season to taste.

 Next, add the black beans, quinoa and all of your mise en place.
-Gently fold everything together and adjust the seasonings to your liking (i.e., more lime juice, soy sauce, chipotle pepper, etc.).
+Gently fold everything together and adjust the seasonings to your liking (i.e., more lime juice, soy sauce, chipotle pepper, avocado, etc.).

 Serve immediately.
 It can also be stored in the refrigerator for a couple of days.